axieum/minecord/README.md

   * A user edited their recently sent message
   * A user reacted to a recent message
   * A user removed their reaction from a recent message
+  * A user sent a message in reply to another
   * A user sent a message that contained attachments

 * Minecraft events relayed to Discord
   * A player sent an in-game chat message
   * A player had died